If you're going into HVAC, then you will be handling refrigerants. To do so, you will need to earn your EPA certification.

 There is one EPA 608 exam, but it’s given in four separate sections.
 The Core Portion, Type 1, Type 2, and Type 3.
 You must take and pass the core portion before you can take any of the other portions.

-The tests are all open book, but don’t let that fool you.
+The tests are all open book, but don’t let that fool you into thinking you won't have to prepare.
 You’ll still need to study in order to pass each portion of the EPA 608 test.
+Heading into the test unfamiliar with its subject matter will not end well.
+On the contrary, if you have studied, you should feel comfortable and confident heading into the exam.

 Core Portion: The EPA test has 25 questions in the core portion.
 It covers topics such as ozone depletion, substitute refrigerants and oils, refrigeration, safety, shipping, and more.
 In order to pass, you must answer 18 out of the 25 questions correctly.
 You must pass the core portion before you can move on to take any of the next exams.